 Future-Forward.
 Modern.
 Sophisticated.
 Visionary.
 Unprecedented.

-To avoid conflict between visual and vestibular cues, we opted for a solution that is coherent with the Nanodyssey’s diegesis: the cockpit of the nanovessel serves as a rest frame during rotative motions; teleportation is available to the nanonaut upon activation of a destination on the map.
-Finally, we opted for darker backgrounds to reduce flickering and minimize VR sickness.
+To avoid conflict between visual and vestibular cues, I opted for a solution that is coherent with Nanodyssey’s diegesis: the cockpit of the nanovessel serves as a rest frame during rotative motions; teleportation is available to the nanonaut upon activation of a destination on the map, and finally, darker backgrounds reduce flickering to minimize VR sickness.